-- Statutory assessments of Special Educational Needs and Disability (SEND): refer to the Surrey Local Offer website (www.surreylocaloffer.org.uk/kb5/surrey/localoffer/home.page) or contact the Local Authority where you live. - Subject Access Requests and Freedom of Information Requests: please see the School's Data Protection and Freedom of Information Policies on our website. - Complaints regarding discrimination and harassment based on protected characteristics as defined in the Equality Act 2010: the Complaints Policy & Procedure applies, but the Complainant has a further right of appeal to SENDIST (Special Educational Needs and Disability First Tier Tribunal) for complaints about disability discrimination, or to the County Court for all other unresolved disputes regarding protected characteristics.
+- Statutory assessments of Special Educational Needs and Disability (SEND): refer to the Surrey Local Offer website (www.surreylocaloffer.org.uk) or contact the Local Authority where you live. - Subject Access Requests and Freedom of Information Requests: please see the Data Protection Policy on our website. - Complaints regarding discrimination and harassment based on protected characteristics as defined in the Equality Act 2010: the Complaints Policy & Procedure applies, but the Complainant has a further right of appeal to SENDIST (Special Educational Needs and Disability First Tier Tribunal) for complaints about disability discrimination, or to the County Court for all other unresolved disputes regarding protected characteristics.

-If other bodies are investigating aspects of the complaint, for example the police, local authority (LA) safeguarding teams or Tribunals, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.
+If other bodies are investigating aspects of the complaint (for example, the police, local authority (LA) safeguarding teams or Tribunals), this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those bodies have completed their investigations.
 If this happens, we will inform you of a proposed new timescale.